-As of January 2019, the website of ProRail will contain more information about the capacity reserved as 'Safeguarded Capacity for Rolling Planning' requests on this line.
+As of January 2019, the Logistics Portal of ProRail contains the document 'Memo TvV pilot TTR in 2020 Timetable' with more information about the capacity reserved as 'Safeguarded Capacity for Rolling Planning' requests on this line.

-To ensure sufficient time for drawing up a good quality offer, capacity requests for Rolling Planning can be submitted at the earliest 4 months before the first day of operation and at the latest 1 month before the first day of operation.
+To ensure sufficient time for drawing up a good guality offer, capacity requests for Rolling Planning can be submitted at the earliest 4 months before the first day of operation and at the latest 1 month before the first day of operation.
 Capacity requests shall, however, comply with the published characteristics of the train paths.
 After expiry of the above deadlines, any unused reserved capacity will be added to the remaining capacity.